berespt/hummingbird/site/content/_index.md

   text: >-
     Hummingbird Blues has been going on since 2015.
 It is a blues dancing exchange based in Cracow, where we dance mad, chill hard and share crazy.
-    There is no regular classes and no competitions.
-Instead we have lots of daytime activities, lots of music and low entrance fee.
+    There is no regular classes and no competitions, instead we have lots of daytime activities and lots of great music.
+The event is mainly donation - based, as we want to keep it inclusive.
 ---